+This recipe for Cinnamon Rolls is one of my favourite recipes EVER.
 Cinnamon is one of those ingredients that gets me going.
-What really, really gets me going is Cinnamon and something sweet, a truly special combination.
+What really, really gets me going is cinnamon and something sweet, a truly special combination.
 Some flavours speak to me daily in whispers that gather volume as their traditional seasons approach and Cinnamon is now at gobs…e level and I can ignore him no longer.
 But I do not find him difficult company for one second, even at a deafening decibel, due to his overwhelming ability to simply sweep me off my feet.
-I find that in just one bite I am swooning, even though my swooning days are far behind me and despite my ovaries shrivelling as we speak (I imagine that they are starting to resemble a pair of sultanas by now, in need of a good plump), I am still lost in the moment………something that “they” say is good for us.Yet despite my ovaries futile but heroic flutterings, the emotional effect that Cinnamon has on me is just as powerful.
-He envelopes me in a fug of Autumnal and Winter Love, he speaks of cold hands and hot cups of something, open fires and fluffy slippers whilst the weather buffets the house, nostalgia and of course the biggy, Xmas.
-The smell of Cinnamon baking in a home is enough to conjure Santa himself, sitting on your sofa, drinking Hot Chocolate with sprinkles, whilst Rudolph is asleep on the back door mat.
+I find that in just one bite I am swooning, even though my swooning days are far behind me and despite my ovaries shrivelling as we speak (I imagine that they are starting to resemble a pair of sultanas by now, in need of a good plump), I am still lost in the moment………something that “they” say is good for us.Yet despite my ovaries futile but heroic flutterings, the emotional effect that cinnamon has on me is just as powerful.
+He envelopes me in a fug of Autumnal and Winter Love, he speaks of cold hands and hot cups of something, open fires and fluffy slippers whilst the weather buffets the house and of course the biggy, Xmas.
+The smell of cinnamon baking in a home is enough to conjure Santa himself, sitting on your sofa, drinking Hot Chocolate with sprinkles, whilst Rudolph is asleep on the back door mat.
 His work ethic is huge too, he’ll get stuck in anywhere, Punches, Mulled Wine, Cakes, Biscuits, Breads, Chutneys, Stews, Curries, Pastries, you name it, he’s up for it.
 What a bl..dy Hero, bet he’s got a six-pack.

 - 1/4 tsp salt